yourlabs/django-autocomplete-light/docs/source/form.rst

 Form, fields and widgets
 ========================

-.. note:: This chapter assumes that you have been through the entire
+.. note:: This chapter assumes that you have been through
           :doc:`tutorial` and :doc:`autocomplete`.

 Design documentation